-The proposal to set up a support centre for migrants in Haringey came following concerns from local community groups about the lack of immigration advice and migrant-specific services provided in the borough.
+Haringey Migrant Support Centre grew from local community groups’ concern about the lack of immigration advice and migrant-specific services provided in the borough.
 Following an initial meeting of some 50 people, a smaller steering group went on to establish the Haringey Migrant Support Centre.
 In May 2013, HMSC became a registered charity (no. 1152227) and with the support of our volunteers, trustees, funders, community members and our staff team the organisation has continued to grow and serve the community for over a decade.